lx324310/vga_ddr2/README.md

 2、enlarge the data width of VGA and DDR2 control(choose the way)

 SO I design the system again by enlarge the data width of VGA and DDR2 control and test succesfully in xilinx ml501 board.
-This design can display 800x600 size of 60hz refresh frequncy stably
+This design can display 800x600 size of 60hz refresh frequncy stably, you can git this project and test on xilinx ml501 board.
+If you want to test on other xilinx board you should change the DDR2 MIG of DDR2 control and change the ucf of this test.